 Training can also include providing new employees with virtual resources.
-For instance, your POS provider likely has a library of video tutorials and how-to guides available that can help new staff members learn the basics.
+For instance, your POS provider likely has a library of free video tutorials and how-to training guides available that can help new staff members learn the basics.
 Additionally, organizations like ServSafe offer online programs to train employees in proper food handling, responsible alcohol service, and more.

 Though you may be used to the technology in your restaurant, your employees may not be.
 According to a survey by 7Shifts, 28% of respondents said that poor workplace technology was their least favorite part of restaurant work.

 In some cases, this might mean that you need to invest in your training process and making sure employees feel comfortable using all the technology in your restaurant.
 In other cases, it might require upgrading your current systems.

 For instance, legacy POS systems are not very intuitive and can be difficult to learn to use – especially for younger employees used to cloud technology such as iPhones and iPads.
 This was the case for Café Crêpe, which switched from a legacy POS to TouchBistro’s user-friendly iPad POS system and saw an immediate reduction in its restaurant turnover rate.